Moesif/apidocs/source/index.html.md

 # Moesif API Reference

-*User-Centric API Analytics*
+Moesif is a user behavior API analytics and monitoring service.
+You can leverage Moesif to answer questions around customer API usage in real-time.

 This API reference centers around v1 of the Moesif REST APIs and API Client Libs.
-For an overview on the Moesif platform, checkout [integration guides](https://www.moesif.com/implementation), or the [developer documentation](/docs) or an
+For an overview on the Moesif platform, see the [developer docs](/docs) or [implementation guides](https://www.moesif.com/implementation)

-There are two distinct APIs:
+There are two APIs:

 |Name|Host|Authentication|
 |----|----|--------------|